GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 ##### The Sea
 Your power comes from the roaring seas.
 You may do one of the following:
-• As a reaction, when you are struck by a non-magical attack, when an attack against you would be successful, *instead of being wounded, you are knocked back a number of *.
+• As a reaction, when you are struck by a non-magical attack, when an attack against you would be successful, *instead of being wounded, you are knocked back a number of feet equal to the attack roll total*.
+Distance traveled in water does not count towards kockback distance for the purpose of damage on impact and impacts against water as a a surface prevent damage from the impact.
-• Once per hour, you may perform an thletics check as an action to swim a number of yards equal to the result.
+• Once per hour, you may perform an athletics check as an action to swim a number of yards equal to the result.
 You may also do so as a reaction to your performing a swim to increase your swim move by the number of yards equal to the result.
 You may perform this movement regardless of how rough the water is.
-##### Greater Dominion of The Grave
+##### Greater Dominion of The Sea
-• You Unarmed and Undamaging attacks against you have disadvantage.
+• You can breathe normally in air and water and are now capable of drinking sea water and fresh water without ill effect.
-• When one of your serviles inflicts a melee attack, you may use your reaction to have it shove that foe.
-You may have it use its [Body] or your level + your [Body] bonus for the purpose of determining the shoving creatures [Body].
+• You cannot be moved or redirected by a magical effect unless you choose to be.

 ##### Valdercaller
 You have been chosen by nature to defend its peace.
 You may do the following: